IreneBS/irene_borra-serrano/_teaching/2025-PhDSupervision-1.md

 location: "Madrid, Spain"
 ---

 First experience mentoring a PhD student.
-Improving my assertive communication
+Improving my assertive communication.

 <p style = "text-align: justify; font-size: 10 pt">
 The thesis has an agronomic and technological focus, and is therefore multidisciplinary.